haskell-servant/haskell-servant.github.io/pages/getting-started.md

 users = [isaac, albert]
 ```

 Now, just like we separate the various endpoints in `UserAPI` with `:<|>`, we are going to separate the handlers with `:<|>` too!
-They are provided in the same order as the one they appear in in the API type.
+They must be provided in the same order as the one they appear in in the API type.

 ``` haskell
 server :: Server UserAPI